JaimeSparks/VBA/README.md

 # VBA-Excel
-  A collection of VBA projects including workbook and code.
+  A continuously growing collection of VBA projects including workbook and code.